cyipt/popupCycleways/README.md

 | Milton Road           | A1309 | primary     |                364 |      1730 |
 | Victoria Road         | A1134 | primary     |                312 |       114 |
 | Milton Road           | A1134 | primary     |                192 |       441 |

+See [cambridge.html](cambridge.html) for the interactive version of the map above.